Determining Single Sign‑On App Type

-This topic explains how to determine your SSO Application type.
+This topic explains how to determine your Single Sign‑On for VMware Tanzu app type.

-Before you bind or register an app, you must determine its SSO application type and the corresponding OAuth grant type.
-OAuth grant types determine how the app communicates with SSO to acquire tokens for authentication and authorization purposes.
+Before you bind or register an app, you must determine its Single Sign‑On app type and the corresponding OAuth grant type.
+OAuth grant types determine how the app communicates with Single Sign‑On to acquire tokens for authentication and authorization purposes.

-See the table below to determine your app’s SSO Application Type and OAuth Grant Type:
+See the table below to determine your app’s Single Sign‑On app type and OAuth Grant Type:

 |Resource Server||Secured API, Database Server||n/a|

-The Single Sign-On Service Sample Applications GitHub repository provides examples for a few application types listed above.
+The Single Sign‑On Service Sample Applications GitHub repository provides examples for a few of the Single Sign‑On app types listed above.

-Note: The Native App application type is intended only for highly-trusted apps, such as company-owned and managed apps.
-The Native App application type works only with back-channel protocols, such as internal UAA store or LDAP.
+Note VMware recommends only using the Native app type for highly-trusted apps, such as company-owned and managed apps.
+The Native app type only works with back-channel protocols, such as internal UAA store or LDAP.
 It does not work with front-channel protocols, such as SAML.